Get in touch

 Information architecture

-Bustin Board's overarching taxonomy was needlessly complex, with several intermediary landing pages one had to go through before being able to access product pages.
-Additionally, each product variant had its own PDP, making the catalogue quite disorienting.
+Bustin’s taxonomy was needlessly complex, with unnecessary intermediary landing pages one had to go through to access PDPs, and dedicated PDPs for each product variant.
+Altogether, this made the catalogue quite disorienting to navigate.

 Bustin Board's overarching taxonomy was quite complex, with several intermediary landing pages one had to go through before being able to access product pages.
 Additionally, each product variant had its own PDP, making the catalogue somewhat disorienting.